The 5 Western Ski Towns With the Worst Traffic

 Vail, Colorado

-Colorado residents and a plethora of tourists frequently experience extended delays on the way to and from Vail.
+Colorado residents and many tourists frequently experience extended delays on the way to and from Vail.
 With major metropolitan areas Denver, Colorado Springs, Boulder, and Fort Collins nearby and all relying on the infamous I-70 corridor whisking motorists to Summit County ski areas or beyond, every weekend, holiday, and storm brings heavy traffic and hours-long delays.
 Inclimate weather often shuts down parts of the interstate or makes crossing over Vail Pass a white-knuckle adventure, and inappropriate vehicles for the road conditions combined with unprepared or inexperienced drivers are commonplace and have even inspired the creation of popular social media parody accounts.
 Once in town, the scarcity of parking frequently leads to additional backups and delays getting onto the slopes.

 summer traffic jam